AlBeck862/civ6707a-tp2a/NN-tannaz/Methodology_Tannaz.md

+This report includes:
+1- **Detailed Report: Unsuccessful Attempts to Generate Fake Data Using Variational Autoencoders (VAEs)** 2- **Detailed Report: Analysis of Additional VAE Variants** 3- **Detailed Report: Unsuccessful Methods for Generating Fake Data Using RNNs, LSTMs, and Variants** 4- **Report: Implementation of Noise Augmentation, GAN, and Multilayer Perceptron** 5- **Report: Implementation of Feedforward Neural Network for P-SEXE, P-GRAGE, and DHREDE** 6- **Report: Implementation of Feedforward Neural Network for Generating Synthetic Spatial Data**

 **Detailed Report: Unsuccessful Attempts to Generate Fake Data Using Variational Autoencoders (VAEs)**
 1. Introduction
 This report includes the unsuccessful efforts to generate synthetic data using Variational Autoencoders (VAEs).